 Securement:

-• Avoid using postural belts alone — they aren’t crash tested.
+- Avoid using postural belts alone, as they aren’t crash tested

 Alternative Systems: